canhh25/Arkanoid/README.md

 **Key features:**
 1. The game is developed using Java 17+ with JavaFX for GUI.
 2. Implements core OOP principles: Encapsulation, Inheritance, Polymorphism, and Abstraction.
-3. Applies multiple design patterns: Singleton, Factory Method.
+3. Applies multiple design patterns: Singleton, Factory Method, Facade.
 4. Features multithreading for smooth gameplay and responsive UI.
 5. Includes sound effects, animations, and power-up systems.